 - Go to Insert Tab >> Text Group >> Quick Part >> Auto text

-- The auto text shows you the list of quick parts, selects, and simply clicks on it, quick part inserted into your content of the mail.
+- The auto text shows you the list of quick parts, selects, and simply click on it, quick part is inserted into your content of the mail.

 - Or you all have the option to click the right button of the mouse to select the related options according to your requirement.

 - Insert at the beginning of the Document

 You can use quick parts in your Outlook messages to insert commonly used or personalized content.
 When you open a message, you can add content or edit existing content in the message by using quick parts.